cody-s-lee/beats/README.md

 Tests run via `go test ./...` and cover the `song.go` and `beat.go` classes. `creator.go` is not covered for reasons later discussed.

 > Note: All development and testing was done on Windows.
-Viability on OSX and Linux are unknown.
+Viability on OSX and Linux is unknown.

 ## Default